 Instrument Panel (Dashboard)

-In the case of the instrument panel there are very few existing parts that can be reused.
+In the case of the instrument panel, there are very few existing parts that can be reused.
 Those that can be reused are small parts like knobs and fittings on control levers.

 Production of exposed and feature components are on daily display to customers and are subject to the highest demands of product quality.
 There is simply no way to fudge a high visibility component.
 It must be done right, identical to the original part, or better.
 The instrument panel of these vehicles is the acid test of VDC’s design and production skills.
 It is built completely from scratch, must be an identical mirror image of the original and accommodate small fitments and controls for all the concealed equipment behind.
 It also has a difficult-to-reproduce leather-grained finish.
-VDC’s instrument panel is a masterpiece of design and production particularly considering the relatively low volume product requirements and the ultra low budget dedicated to this component.
+VDC’s instrument panel is a masterpiece of design and production particularly considering the relatively low volume product requirements and the ultra-low budget dedicated to this component.
 It is also a testimony to the very fine craftsmanship involved in every stage of prototyping and production tooling for this part.

 Most of the concealed equipment behind the instrument panel is also custom-made.
 The air plenum, distributor ducts and grilles are all new.
 The same goes for heating, cooling and ventilation equipment on the engine side of the bulkhead.
 There is not a single part that can simply be left alone or re-used as it.
-Ford make a very tidy job of getting it all squeezed in there just right for left-hand drive.
-Those who would convert, must bear the burden of squeezing it all in again to suit themselves.
+Ford makes a very tidy job of getting it all squeezed in there just right for left-hand drive.
+Those who would convert must bear the burden of squeezing it all in again to suit themselves.

 Rapid prototyping is a cornerstone technology for VDC in a very practical way.
 Practically all VDC production tooling is created from prototyped models.
 Rapid prototypes are created directly from CADKEY data, sometimes locally and, when size exceeds local capacity, through US RP bureaus.

 By necessity, VDC uses a group of local toolmakers and workshops to outsource tooling and production.
-Like many such small businesses around the world these companies are being forced to adopt new design and manufacturing technology not just to keep up with their competition but to be able to work closely with the companies that they contract to.
-Choosing which direction to jump is a decision that is all too often relegated long term to the “too-hard” basket.
+Like many such small businesses around the world, these companies are being forced to adopt new design and manufacturing technology not just to keep up with their competition but to be able to work closely with the companies that they contract to.
+Choosing which direction to jump is a decision that is all too often relegated long term to the “too hard” basket.
 VDC’s contractors have a chance to see first hand how CADKEY works as a design tool and a graphic interface to the parts they are required to produce physically.

 Some of VDC’s contractors have been so impressed with what VDC does with CADKEY that they have also adopted it as their primary CADD tool.
 This makes two-way data exchange between VDC and contractors very easy and highlights what existing CADKEY users have known for a long time, CADKEY provides all the right tools for practical mechanical design and interfaces with the right systems to move seamlessly from design to production.
-The widespread adoption of CADKEY through small engineering businesses everywhere demonstrates quite clearly that it is the right tool set at the right price Good Business
+The widespread adoption of CADKEY through small engineering businesses everywhere demonstrates quite clearly that it is the right toolset at the right price